trustwallet/developer/blockatlas/newblockchain.md

 Add your default config, like hosts and api keys, at `/config.yml`.

 ### API client

+For each Blockchain implementation, we have one platform, some platforms can be useful for other blockchains, like BTC, LTC, BHC, DASH, DOGE.
+You can find these implementations inside the `platform` package.

 Create a `platform/<coin>/client.go` file with a `Client` struct.
 The only exported properties are "constructor"-like parameters.